Lokad/CashDB/Contributing.md

 ## Multi-machine support

-The event-driven design of Terab should rather gracefully evolve into a multi- machine setup, however this represents a significant undertaking.
+The event-driven design of CashDB should rather gracefully evolve into a multi- machine setup, however this represents a significant undertaking.